sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 * Write your test code in the _Test_ tab.
 * Link your test code with the test cases you created in the previous exercise.
 Adding comments (e.g., `// test case 1`) is a good solution.
 * Write beautiful test code.
 We will judge your answer on readability.
-Make sure you have to duplicated code in your tests.
+Make sure you have no duplicated code in your tests.

 You are free to: